 It’s easier to achieve a goal with the right tools, resources, and people to empower you along the way.
 The same goes for treatment for binge drinking.
 By working with therapists and physicians who are trained in treating unhealthy substance use, together you can create a customized plan that works toward your goals in a way that feels right for you.

 Monument plans support goals for sobriety and moderation.
-Your Care Team will recommend a combination of prescribed medication, alcohol therapy, and community support that get you from where you are to where you want to be.
+Your Care Team will recommend a combination of prescribed medication, alcohol therapy, and community support to get you from where you are to where you want to be.

 Go Online on Your Own Time